H-2A Visa for Temporary Agricultural Workers – Bay Area Immigration in California

 What requirements must H-2A workers meet?

-The employee can begin the visa application process once the employer has demonstrated that they will meet all the necessary conditions to hire foreign workers and received clearance from the DOL and USCIS.
+The employee can begin the visa application process once the employer has demonstrated.
+They will meet all the necessary conditions to hire foreign workers and received clearance from the DOL and USCIS.
 Applications are submitted at the US Embassy where the applicant resides.
 These are the methods:

 - Online DS-160 form completion